Russia will revise negotiating position after alleged Ukrainian drone attack on Putin's residence

-Russia's Ministry of Foreign Affairs has claimed that Ukraine carried out an overnight drone strike on the residence of Russian leader Vladimir Putin, and said this would lead to a revision of Russia's "negotiating position".
+Russia's Ministry of Foreign Affairs has claimed that Ukraine carried out an overnight drone strike on a residence of Russian leader Vladimir Putin and said this would lead to a revision of Russia's "negotiating position".

-Source: Russian state media, citing a statement by Russian Foreign Minister Sergey Lavrov
+Source: Russian state media, citing a statement by Russian Foreign Minister Sergei Lavrov

-Details: Lavrov claimed that overnight, Ukraine allegedly attacked Putin's residence in Russia's Novgorod Oblast using 91 attack UAVs.
-He said that Russian air defence systems supposedly destroyed all the drones.
-Meanwhile, Lavrov said that "Russia's negotiating position will be revised," but claimed that Russia allegedly does not intend to withdraw from the negotiation process with the United States regarding Ukraine.
+Details: Lavrov claimed that overnight, Ukraine attacked Putin's residence in Russia's Novgorod Oblast (probably Valdai) using 91 attack UAVs.
+He claimed that Russian air defence systems destroyed all the drones.
+Lavrov said that "Russia's negotiating position will be revised", but added that Russia does not intend to withdraw from the negotiation process with the United States regarding Ukraine.

 Advertisement:

-He also stated that these actions would not go unanswered and that the targets for retaliatory strikes, as well as the timing of their execution by Russia's armed forces, have already been determined.
+Lavrov also stated that these actions will not go unanswered and that both the targets and timing of Russia's retaliatory strikes have already been decided by the Armed Forces.

 Support Ukrainska Pravda on Patreon!